 Bus accessibility

-Assistance Dogs
+Assistance Animals

 We want to make travelling easy for you, so we make sure that all recognised assistance animals travel for free on all First buses.
 These include:

-- Guide dogs for the blind, including a guide dog in training with a registered puppy walker who has their ID card,
+- Guide dogs for the blind, including a guide dog in training with a registered puppy walker who has their ID card

 - Hearing dogs for deaf people